jyotideepjee1803/messy-native-server/readme.md

     ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL License.
 See LICENSE for details.

 ## Contributing
 Feel free to fork and submit pull requests.
 Issues and suggestions are always welcome!